nils-soderman/vscode-batch-runner/README.md

 <br>

 ### Button
-When a batch file is open in the editor a small icon is added to the top right corner which can be used to execute the file.
+When a batch file is open in the editor, a small icon is added to the top right corner which can be used to execute the file.

 ![Button: Run Batch File](https://github.com/nils-soderman/vscode-batch-runner/blob/main/media/demo/demo-exec-button.jpg?raw=true)